Advertisement

 Installation view of Room of Boundlessness, 2024.
 Courtesy Magician Space, Beijing

 Beijing’s art scene is known to be more local than that of Shanghai’s.
-Its Central Academy of Fine Art almost dominates the local art circle and this old-fashioned institutional presence can be felt at Galleria Continua, where CAFA professor Qiu Zhijie is a director, and Galerie Urs Meile, led by CAFA graduate Cao Yu.
+Its Central Academy of Fine Art (CAFA) almost dominates the local art circle and this old-fashioned institutional presence can be felt at Galleria Continua, showing CAFA professor Qiu Zhijie, and Galerie Urs Meile, showing its alumna Cao Yu.
 Perhaps unsurprisingly, Beijing also has an underground scene that emerged from a less open marketplace, as well as a heavily charged political climate.
 This year there was a clear attempt to be more international with Aria Yang, who like many young collectors received her training abroad, directing a curatorial programme that somewhat bridged a gap between local and international tastes.
 At White Space, hearing-impaired artist Christine Sun Kim and her partner Thomas Mader’s exhibition explores deaf culture and Kim’s relation to breathing; at 798Cube, the works of Yunchul Kim, who represented the Korean Pavilion at the 59th Venice Biennale, explore machines and matters through a posthuman, cosmic lens; and Roksana Pirouzmand, who experimented with photographic paintings made on clay during her residency in Jingdezhen, a town famous for its porcelain production, chews on memory and loss.

 Having been cut off from the rest of the world for several years, the art scene in Beijing’ also feels somewhat forgotten on an international scale and is picking up at a slower pace in comparison to Shanghai, which recently peaked again with its Antoine Vidokle-curated Biennale.
 That perhaps explains why the two other art fairs taking place this year, Beijing Dangdai and Jingart, opened at the same time instead of a week apart as is usual.
 Beijing doesn’t seem to care about being a trendsetter, and considering how much geopolitical significance the city now wields it probably doesn’t need to have any aspirations of this kind.
 But as of now, judging by this Gallery Weekend, there is a sense that the megacity needs a pump of adrenaline to shed its lethargy.